How to Create Your Career Plan in 4 Easy Steps

 3. Do Your Research and Narrow Down Your Choices

 Now you should have a list of career options and some basic information about yourself.
 Start prioritizing, comparing, and considering factors such as job availability, obsolescence, and other factors.
-Narrow down your options to a shorter list of potential careers.
+Narrow down your options to a shorter list of potential careers to add to your career plan.

 Action plan